hpcleuven/VscDocumentation/source/compute/terminal/openssh_ssh_config.rst

 If you require a tunnel to a remote host on a regular basis, you can define such a connection in the SSH configuration file.
-For instance, to forward the port 50005 on the target VSC cluster to port 50005 in your local computer, you can do:
+For instance, to forward port 50005 on the target VSC cluster to port 50005 in your local computer, you can do:

 .. code-block:: text